 If you’re comfortable using a blow dryer, the side part is a great place to break it out.
 Pointing the airflow down, focus heat on either side of your part to smooth your strands and minimize frizz.
 Just a few minutes under the dryer should get the job done.

 The wedge cut is better suited to medium length hair than the very long kind, so we cheated a little.
 Instead of cutting your strands straight across, your stylist will lift your hair straight out from the scalp and snip it at an angle.
 The result is a look that’s long at the top but tapered near the neck, like a ‘90s movie star.

 If you’re looking for a fresh style, consider swapping your lengths for a sharp, shoulder length cut.
 Long strands can get weighed down or dry, resulting in a mane that looks less than healthy.
 With sharp, freshly cut ends, you’ll be surprised at how shiny and manageable your strands feel.

-There’s reason why bob haircuts have traditionally the domain of edgy actors and punk superstars.
+There’s a reason why bob haircuts are traditionally worn by edgy actors and punk superstars.
 The look is unexpected but flattering, especially if you’re already wrangling waves or texture.
 Ask for a length that just hits at chin level, so you’ll be able to tuck it behind your ears.

 While we’re on the subject of flattering haircuts, we’d be remiss to ignore the shoulder length cut.
 At this length, your strands will be naturally voluminous while still long enough to fit into a short ponytail.
 This cut is all the practicality without sacrificing any of your style.